 Enjoy a relaxing massage to invigorate the body and mind.
-Our professionally licensed massage therapists are trained to offer Swedish, deep tissue, bamboo-fusion, prenatal, or chair massages.
+Our professionally licensed massage therapists are trained to offer Swedish, deep tissue, prenatal, or chair massages.

 You can also stop by our Concierge located in the Reception Center or call 866-673-2767 x325 to make an appointment.
 Click here to complete a Client Agreement Form prior to your appointment.

 - $70 hour

 Prices and therapists are subject to change without notice.
 Please note, if you wish to cancel an appointment, you must do so 24 hours in advance for a full refund.

 Swedish Massage: As the best-known type of bodywork performed today, one of the primary goals of the Swedish massage technique is to relax the entire body.
 This is accomplished by rubbing the muscles with long gliding strokes in the direction of blood returning to the heart.
 Swedish massage is exceptionally beneficial for increasing the level of oxygen in the blood, decreasing muscle toxins, improving circulation and flexibility while easing tension.

 Deep Tissue: A deep tissue massage is similar to Swedish massage, but the deeper pressure is beneficial in releasing chronic muscle tension.
 The focus is on the deepest layers of muscle tissue, tendons and fascia (the protective layer surrounding muscles, bones and joints).